jeromedusanter95/MyStudioFactoryProject/README.md

 the architecture is a MVVM which all the baseClasses were created by me (except the BaseAdapter and BaseItemViewModel which i need to improve).

-All the baseClasses are in the module base :
+All the baseClasses are in the module base.

-it follow theses rules :
+The architecture follows theses rules :

 - Domain is independant of Data an Ui.
  - Ui and Data should never know each others.